MRYingLEE/XMPP-Click2Chat/README.md

 ## Video Demo

-You may find the video demo video: https://www.youtube.com/playlist?list=PL3RLIfS0Rx-7wtOzVY2LHbG6cN_uolDub
+You may find the video demo at: https://www.youtube.com/playlist?list=PL3RLIfS0Rx-7wtOzVY2LHbG6cN_uolDub

 Please note, this software is technically a module of Prosody XMPP server.
 In other wordes, it is of a server function.
 The video demo shows actually client experience or usage case.